faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Gettingstarted.md

 ## 🚀 Getting Started with the lab

-Welcome to your Chat with your data Fabric Workshop.
-Let's begin by making the most of this experience.
+Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.

 ## 💻 Accessing Your Lab Environment